chrisberry321/codereview1.29/README.md

 ## Description

-A Form gathers input from the user.
-JavaScript is used to run the imputs from the object to  show the results after the input is submitted.
+A Form gathers input from the user about what size pizza they want, and the toppings they wish to add.
+JavaScript is used to run the inputs from the object to show the results after the input is submitted.
 Also, it is styled using _Bootstrap_ and custom _CSS_ with box model and floats.
 Variable names are descriptive of what they represent, and use lower camel case.